 - Naruto The Abridged Series:

 - In episode 11, after being put down by Kakashi, Sakura comments, "At least I still have my fans."
 Sasuke immediately interjects "What fans?"

-- In episode 13 of Naruto The Abridged Series, after being ignored by all the other characters, Kabuto consoles himself with, "At least Orochimaru still loves me."
+- In episode 13, after being ignored by all the other characters, Kabuto consoles himself with, "At least Orochimaru still loves me."
 Cut to Orochimaru saying, "You're creepy, go away."

 - In a Halloween episode of The Simpsons, after an army of Homer clones destroys Old Gil's farm, Old Gil sighs and says "At least I still have my health."
 Cue the Homers eating him alive.
 His skeleton is left behind to say "Awwww..."

 - At the end of Daffy Duck's Quackbusters Daffy is completely bankrupt and can't pay his rent, and a repo crew come in to take all his stuff.
 Daffy then says "One thing's for sure, I've got nowhere else to go but up!", then a wrecking ball crashes in his office.

 - Transformers Prime: In "Operation Bumblebee Part 1", the kids try to make Bumblebee feel better about the loss of his vehicle mode by playing a racing video game.

 - And when that doesn't work, they decide to watch TV...

 The new Urbana 500.

 It won't just rock your world...it will transform